 Finding and retaining skilled cybersecurity talent will likely remain a challenge in the near future, so deploying emerging technologies that can make the existing workforce more effective can be a significant cost advantage to governments.
 For example, artificial intelligence (AI) can help prevent ransomware attacks by blocking unusual downloads from links that employees unwittingly click on.33 The city of Las Vegas has used AI to detect and respond to cyber threats for three years with great success.
 In the words of director of innovation and technology, Michael Sherwood, “Ransomware can spread across your network rapidly, so you need tools that can prevent that from occurring.
 AI can autonomously take control and provide split-second reactions, which is very useful for preventing damage.”34

 Governments should not try to go it alone.
-Information-sharing bodies such as industry-specific organisations can link governments to other local governments and organisations so that they can learn from each other’s successes and failures.35 Similarly, staying in touch with external researchers, vendors and law enforcement can help governments access new tools and technologies and create the relationships that will likely be needed if a crisis should ever occur.
+Information-sharing bodies such as industry-specific organizations can link governments to other local governments and organizations so that they can learn from each other’s successes and failures.35 Similarly, staying in touch with external researchers, vendors, and law enforcement can help governments access new tools and technologies and create the relationships that will likely be needed if a crisis should ever occur.

 Ransomware is a hard problem for governments.
 It springs from a variety of sources and demands an entirely new approach if governments are to free themselves from the difficult dilemma of paying versus not paying ransom.
 The good news is that a clear vision and a few concrete actions can help secure government systems and the valuable services they provide to all citizens.